K Number

 Device Description

 The UCR Spinal System includes titanium alloy polyaxial and polyaxial reduction screw assemblies.
 Both screw types will be offered in numerous widths and lengths.
-The screw assembly is comprised of a screw body, washer, and housings.
-Both screws are designed to be compatible with and work in conjunction with the components with the current UCR Spinal System.
+The screw assembly is comprised of a screw body, washer, and housing.
+Both screws are designed to be compatible with and work in conjunction with the components in the current UCR Spinal System.
 The product is supplied "NON-STERILE" and must be sterilized prior to use.

 The UCR Spinal System will also include titanium alloy cross links, crossbars, rods, and caps.
 The cross links will come in one size, the crossbars in five sizes, the rods in two diameters, and the caps in two sizes.
 The cross link assemblies are comprised of a nut and hook while the crossbar assemblies are made up of two bars, two locking screws, a coupler, and a pin.
 All of these devices are designed to be compatible with and work in conjunction with the components in the current UCR Spinal System.
 The product is supplied "NON-STERILE" and must be sterilized prior to use.